-Raising awareness of the risk factors linked to NEC to decrease the incidence of NEC on our neonatal unit.
+Raising awareness of the risk factors linked to necrotising enterocolitis to decrease its incidence on a neonatal unit at West Hertfordshire NHS Trust.

 The Initial Problem and its Impact

 Necrotising enterocolitis (NEC) is a neonatal emergency mainly seen in preterm infants.
 It can have devastating consequences including delayed feeding, surgery, short gut, poor growth, increased hospital stays, delayed neurodevelopment and death.
 In the UK, 1 in 20 preterm infants born at less than 32 weeks gestation are at risk of NEC with high mortality rates of more than 20%.

 In 2017, the neonatal unit at Watford General Hospital stood out as having a high rate of NEC compared to units of the same level, our network and nationally (Table 1).

 Table 1: NEC results from National Neonatal Audit Programme 2018 report (2017 data)

 Project Aim Statement